Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Basic Properties

 \subsection{Models for the Chromosphere and Ionosphere/Thermosphere}

-The chromosphere { is represented here by} the semi-empirical quiet-Sun model ``C7'' developed and tabulated by \citet{2008ApJS..175..229A}, hereafter referred to as the ALC7 model \citep[see also][]{1981ApJS...45..635V, 1993ApJ...406..319F,2006ApJ...639..441F}.
-In this model, simulated { emissions} are matched to the observed spectra to obtain estimates of the total density, ionization level and temperature in the chromosphere. { This model takes into account that in the lower chromosphere where hydrogen is mostly neutral, heavy ions such as Fe, Ca, and Mg are more abundant than hydrogen ions and contribute almost all the free electrons.} The transition region above is modeled by assuming an energy balance between the downward total energy flow from the overlying hot corona and local radiative loss rates. { Although this one-dimensional model certainly does not capture all variations, either temporally or in three dimensions, it is useful for characterizing the generic structure of the chromosphere.}
+The chromosphere { may be best} represented by the semi-empirical quiet-Sun model ``C7'' developed and tabulated by \citet{2008ApJS..175..229A}, hereafter referred to as the ALC7 model \citep[see also][]{1981ApJS...45..635V, 1993ApJ...406..319F,2006ApJ...639..441F}.
+In this model, simulated line and spectral emissions are matched to the observed spectra to obtain estimates of the total density, ionization level and temperature in the chromosphere.
+The transition region above is modeled by assuming an energy balance between the downward total energy flow from the overlying hot corona and local radiative loss rates. { Downward diffusion through the background neutral gas of the predominant hydrogen and helium ions, enhanced by the ambipolar electric field generated by the more freely diffusing electrons, contributes significantly to the energy transport in the lower chromosphere, while electron thermal conduction dominates in the upper chromosphere.
+Although this one-dimensional model certainly does not capture all variations, either temporally or in three dimensions, it is useful for characterizing the generic structure of the chromosphere.}